i-like-trains72/optifine-resourcepack-conversion/README.md

 # shaders-with-sodium
-This is a small repository designed to help users who want shaders with Sodium but without using Iris or vanilla Fabulous shaders .
+This is a small repository designed to help users who want "shaders" with Sodium but without using Iris or vanilla Fabulous shaders .
 If you don't know already, Sodium does NOT work with Optifine shaders.
 This can be overcome using [Iris](https://github.com/IrisShaders/Iris) but it requires a decent amount of technical know how.
+My solution simply lets you use special resourcepacks that change lighting, water, and skies.
+It is not performance intensive.

+Screenshots are further down.

 **NOTE: Both [MCPP](https://github.com/LambdAurora/MCPatcherPatcher) and [Colormatic](https://github.com/kvverti/colormatic) are under the [LGPL License](https://github.com/LambdAurora/MCPatcherPatcher/blob/main/LICENSE) and [FabricSkyBoxes](https://github.com/AMereBagatelle/fabricskyboxes) is under the [MIT License](https://github.com/AMereBagatelle/fabricskyboxes/blob/1.16.x-master/LICENSE).
 All three binaries which I have provided are unmodified from the original source code.**